 A precocious tween on the cusp of sexual maturity (Rebecka Josephson, granddaughter of Bergman regular Erland Josephson) is forced to make some hard decisions when her gorgeous older sister (Amy Deasismont, aka pop star Amy Diamond) accidentally reveals that she has a serious eating disorder… "Swedish writer-director Sanna Lenken’s debut feature breathes warmth and humor into a potentially dry topic thanks largely to its terrific young cast."—Hollywood Reporter

 Louie Psihoyos (The Cove) returns with another enviro-doc that doubles as a top-flight thriller.
 Racing against the clock to stave off a mass extinction, Psihoyos’ undercover activists infiltrate underground marketplaces trafficking in endangered marine life and immerse us in oceans turning toxic from our energy consumption.
-The stakes couldn’t be higher.
-The call to action couldn’t be more urgent.
+The stakes couldn’t be higher, resulting in a film that unfolds with uncommon urgency.
 “A mesmeric entertainment and enlightenment… A chilling call to action to stop ocean poisoning before it results in destruction of the planet.”—Hollywood Reporter

-Once again VIFF is proud to partner with The Reel Youth Film Festival, a compelling and humorous collection of international youth-made shorts.
+VIFF is proud to partner with Reel Youth, which has pulled together an insightful, compelling and humorous collection of international youth-made shorts.
 Chosen by a youth-selection team from 700+ submissions from 20 countries, the festival shows us the world through fresh eyes.
 Whether an Indian psychological thriller, a Georgian music video about love and diversity, or an Australian romantic comedy about insects, laughing and learning are guaranteed.

 Andrew Cividino’s remarkable debut is a story of friendship, confusion, betrayal and peer pressure.
 Fourteen-year-old Adam is enduring a dull summer in a small Lake Superior beach community when he meets local boys Foster and Rizzo.
 “The cast and filmmakers illuminate not just the wit and charm of young men, but also the callow cruelty of youth, driven by a killer combination of naïve idealism, solipsism, poor self-esteem and raging hormones.”—Hollywood Reporter